NVIDIA-Merlin/HugeCTR/docs/python_interface.md

     * [generate()](#generate-method)

 ## High-level Training API ##
-For HugeCTR high-level training API, the core data structures are `Solver`, `ModelOversubscriberParams`, `DataReaderParams`, `OptParamsPy`, `Input`, `SparseEmbedding`, `DenseLayer` and `Model`.
-You can create a `Model` instance with `Solver`, `ModelOversubscriberParams`, `DataReaderParams` and `OptParamsPy` instances, and then add instances of `Input`, `SparseEmbedding` or `DenseLayer` to it.
+For HugeCTR high-level training API, the core data structures are `Solver`, `EmbeddingTrainingCacheParams`, `DataReaderParams`, `OptParamsPy`, `Input`, `SparseEmbedding`, `DenseLayer` and `Model`.
+You can create a `Model` instance with `Solver`, `EmbeddingTrainingCacheParams`, `DataReaderParams` and `OptParamsPy` instances, and then add instances of `Input`, `SparseEmbedding` or `DenseLayer` to it.
 After compiling the model with the `Model.compile()` method, you can start the epoch mode or non-epoch mode training by simply calling the `Model.fit()` method.
 Moreover, the `Model.summary()` method gives you an overview of the model structure.
 We also provide some other methods, such as saving the model graph to a JSON file, constructing the model graph based on the saved JSON file, loading model weights and optimizer status, etc.

 ### **Solver** ###
 #### **CreateSolver method**